 Best Practices for Fire Safety

-The number of ways to minimise the risk of fire in your workplace is endless.
+The number of ways to minimize the risk of fire in your workplace is endless.
 Here are some of the practices worth noting down:

 - Install “no smoking” signs and strictly implement it.
 If the office has smoking areas, disposing of cigarettes properly should be imposed to the employees.